Off-Grid Homes

 Our Approach to Off-Grid Projects

-We take a comprehensive and thoughtful approach to off-grid solar projects, ensuring reliable, long-term satisfaction is achievable before proceeding.
-Off-grid living could be the perfect fit if you’re drawn to energy independence, sustainability, and a more energy-efficient lifestyle.
-Still, its favorability depends on the location, building characteristics, and individual energy needs.
+We take a comprehensive approach to qualifying off-grid solar projects and ensuring reliable, long-term satisfaction is achievable.
+We help determine if it will be right for you; otherwise, we may recommend a grid power connection.
+Ultimately, favorability depends on the location, building characteristics, and overall energy needs.

 Challenges to Consider

-However, it's important to recognize that off-grid living isn't for everyone.
+Power hungry?
+It is essential to consider that off-grid living isn't for everyone.
 Discussing this decision with your household is essential, as it will affect everyone's day-to-day life.
-Battery charge can run low, and backup generators might fail—sometimes at critical moments.
-Careful monitoring and regular energy system maintenance are key to avoiding an unhappy household.
+Battery charge can run low, and backup generators might fail—sometimes at critical moments—leaving you with a temporary power outage.
+Larger system sizes, careful energy-level monitoring, and periodic generator maintenance are key to avoiding an unhappy household.

 Key Points

-A permanent internet connection is required for monitoring, setting adjustments, and troubleshooting.
-Consider using Starlink for remote locations.
+A permanent internet connection is required for monitoring and troubleshooting.
+Starlink is a good option for remote locations.

-Homeowners must regularly monitor the system and be familiar with its daily performance and battery state of charge.
-This is especially important during the winter or whenever sunshine is limited, and the energy consumption is increasing.
+Homeowners must commit to regularly monitoring the system and become familiar with its daily performance and battery state of charge.
+This is especially important during the winter and whenever sunshine is limited.

-The homeowner is responsible for monitoring and maintaining the system.
+The homeowner is responsible for avoiding energy shortages or recovering from power outages.
 An unmonitored off-grid system in an unoccupied building may lead to incidental damages if there is a power outage, such as loss of refrigeration, temperature control/freezing, internet connectivity, or security systems.
-These potential issues can be easily avoided.

 The owner should occupy the home year-round.
-Seasonal homes and rentals are discouraged from utilizing off-grid power systems.
+Seasonal homes and rentals should not utilize off-grid power systems.

-Ground-mounted solar arrays are preferred over roof-mounted in most circumstances.
+Ground-mounted solar arrays are strongly preferred over roof-mounted so that snow may be easily removed.

-The battery system must be installed in a room such as a mechanical/utility room where the temperature can easily be maintained between 50 and 80 degrees.
-The solar inverter and battery require at least six feet of lateral wall clearance.
+The battery power system must be installed in a non-habitable room such as a mechanical/utility room.
+The solar inverter and battery require about six feet of lateral wall clearance (typical), and the temperature should be maintained between 50 and 80 degrees.

-For backup power, you must have a large propane tank and a standby 120/240V whole-home standby generator installed (by others) that the manufacturer approves for off-grid applications (typically 14kW to 26kW).
+For supplementary power, install a propane tank and a standby 240V whole-home standby generator (installed by others) that the manufacturer approves for off-grid applications (typically 14kW to 26kW), such as the Kohler 14RCA.

-It is highly recommended that multiple heat sources be implemented.
-Air-to-air heat pumps are a great option for most heating (and cooling) needs, but they must be backed up by another source, such as a propane furnace or wood/pellet stove.
-Electric (resistive) space heating, such as baseboard or cove, is not recommended except for limited use, as these will rapidly deplete the battery.
+Installing multiple heat sources is strongly recommended.
+Air-to-air heat pumps are a great option for most heating (and cooling) needs.
+For extreme cold, another source such as a propane furnace and/or wood/pellet stove is required.
+Electric (resistive) space heating, such as baseboard, cove, and other resistive element heaters are not recommended, as these will rapidly deplete the battery.
+Heat pumps that offer auxiliary heating (backup) elements may be used in electrical designs where the auxiliary heat is powered only by the backup generator.

-During construction, contractors must use their portable generators.
+During construction, contractors must use portable generators.
 The home's battery system will not be installed or activated until construction is nearing completion and internet access is available.
-This is necessary to avoid any complications caused by heavy loads from power tools.
+This is necessary to avoid any complications or liability.

 Building Efficient, Sustainable Homes